Hundred Years' War, 1337–1360: Brittany (1341–1345)

 After capturing Nantes, John of Montfort went on to seize the ducal treasury at Limoges and, by the middle of August, he was in possession of most of the duchy, including the three principal cities, Nantes, Rennes and Vannes.
 Philip of France favoured Charles of Blois as the official candidate.
 So fearing that the French army would depose him, John of Montfort fled to England to seek the support of Edward III.

 Despite the Truce of Espléchin still being in place, Edward III agreed to provide help.
-John of Montfort returned to Brittany and waited confirmation of this assistance from the English Parliament.
+John of Montfort returned to Brittany and waited for confirmation of this assistance from the English Parliament.
 Meanwhile, Philip VI sent a large army to Brittany in support of Charles of Blois and by November they had trapped John of Montfort in Nantes.
 With the possibility of a long siege, the citizens of Nantes decided to surrender John of Montfort to the French army.
 He was then imprisoned in Paris.

 It now fell upon John's wife, Joanna of Flanders, to lead the Montfortist cause.
 She set up headquarters at Hennebont in southern Brittany, and defended it against Charles de Blois' army throughout the winter of 1341–42.
 Her forces managed to keep the road open between the port of Brest and Hennebont, which enabled a small English force to land at Brest and combine with her forces to drive the French army away and recapture territory in the west of Brittany.